fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 ~~In order to quickly get familiar with React, we shall, for this week, use an online boilerplate at https://codesandbox.io/s/react-new.
 You can create an account if you like.
-The important part is that you save you work as we will build on it further in the coming weeks.~~
+The important part is that you save you work as we will build on it further in the coming weeks.~~ Instead we get started with node, npm and vite right away.

 * NEW: Set up node, npm and vite.